 Yes.
-Senior managers are subject to a statutory noncompete obligation during their employment.
+The labor contract usually provides for noncompetes during senior managers' employment.
+In addition, senior managers are subject to a statutory noncompete obligation under the company law.
 After the termination of employment, if expressly agreed in the labor contract or a separate non-compete agreement, the company may subject the senior managers to additional contractual non-compete obligation for an agreed term no more than two (2) years.
-In exchange for senior managers' observance of such post-employment non-compete obligation, the company must pay economic compensation to such senior managers in the amount agreed under such employee's labor contract or the separate non-compete agreement.
+In exchange for senior managers' observance of such post-employment noncompete obligation, the company must pay economic compensation to such senior managers in the amount agreed under such employee's labor contract or the separate non-compete agreement.
 If the labor contract or the separate non-compete agreement is silent on the compensation amount, relevant legal interpretations provide that the compensation amount shall not be lower than 30% of the employee's average monthly salary in the twelve (12) months before the employment termination, or the local minimum wage, whichever is higher.
 If a senior manager is also a shareholder of the company, then he or she might be subject to a non-compete obligation with a longer period if so contractually required, such as under the shareholders agreement.